elton-datasc/insightgenie/README.md

 > *How many customers were active in February?*

-The agent interprets the question, applies business definitions, generates SQL, validates and executes the query, and finally returns a grounded answer in natural language.
+The agent interprets the question, applies business definitions, generates SQL, validates and executes the query, and returns a grounded answer in natural language.

+The current version also introduces **observability and AI evaluation**, allowing the workflow to be traced and its quality measured.

 ---

-## Problem Statement
+# Problem Statement

 Traditional Text-to-SQL solutions can understand database schemas but may lack knowledge about the actual meaning of business metrics.